THE GENERAL SYLLABUS

 After each course, a course evaluation is carried out.
 The purpose of this is to collect students' views in order to improve the programme.
 At our university we use an electronic course evaluation system called EvaSys.
 The results of the evaluation are published in a report that is available for third-cycle students to read within five weeks.

-DisCo is the learning platform that is used for communication and interaction between students and teachers.
-Teachers use DisCo to outsource lecture materials, course information or to discuss the exchange of relevant topics.
+Canvas is the learning platform that is used for communication and interaction between students and teachers.
+Teachers use Canvas to outsource lecture materials, course information or to discuss the exchange of relevant topics.

 Seminars, conferences and other activities

 The doctoral and licentiate degrees programs includes also seminar, conferences and other activities.
 The activities is planned together with the principal supervisor.

 Ladok is a system for the documentation of credits that is used by all universities in Sweden.
 In addition to students’ personal data, Ladok saves information about eligibility, admissions, registration on courses, results, credits, dropped courses, studies abroad, and degrees.
 Data in the system form the basis for issuing the degree.

 What happens if there is an error in Ladok?
 A large amount of data is uploaded to Ladok manually.
 It is important that you as a student check to make sure that all the data are correct.
 If you discover that an error has been made, contact firstname.lastname@example.org.

 If you have taken courses at another university, it is important to make certain that your credits have been reported and uploaded to Ladok.
 Sometimes you need to request a transcript from the examiner at the other university.
 Transcripts are handed to an administrator for third-cycle studies at University West.
 It is a good idea to enclose official transcripts of your grades when handing in your individual study plan to the Research- and Research Programmes Board for the annual update.

 Documents generated by research